 If you see this message frequently, here are a few steps you can take:

-1] If it indeed is a genuine cause, the website owner/host can purchase a certificate for each Web server from proper authorities.
-In this case you will have to contact the website owner and bring this issue to their notice.
+If it indeed is a genuine cause, the website owner/host can purchase a certificate for each Web server from proper authorities.
+In this case, you will have to contact the website owner and bring this issue to their notice.
+This post titled Update RSA Digital Certificates; 1024 Bits No Longer Supported may help some.

 KB931125 contains a download link to a list of the third-party certification authorities (CAs) that are trusted by Microsoft.
 These root certificates are distributed through the Microsoft Root Certificate Program.
 The root update package will update the list of root certificates on Windows systems.
 The file is updated periodically to add or remove root certificates.
 A Microsoft Fix it solution is also available there, that forces the computer to sync the Trusted Root Certificate Trust List.